DIMO-Network/login-with-dimo/sdk/README.md

 ### The Dimo Auth Provider

-The Dimo Auth Provider is used to get the auth state value from the SDK, as well as to keep track of the JWT
+The Dimo Auth Provider is used to get values of an authenticated state from the SDK.
+This includes, a boolean "authenticated" property, a method to get the currently valid JWT, an email property, a method to get email, and the wallet address

 Any components that require this value should be wrapped in the DimoAuthProvider, as follows